A framework at this stage has to disclose its evidentiary basis.

 -

-Phase 1 / InterviewsIf you lead engineering, product, or SRE/operations at an organization operating in the release era and want to be interviewed for Phase 1, the participation page has the details and the signup. cortsystem.dev/participate.
+Phase 1 / InterviewsIf you lead engineering, product, or SRE/operations at an organization operating in the release era and want to be interviewed for Phase 1, the participation page has the details.